 For our practice, Dr. Bannasch is the only provider that needs a Primary Care Physician or current Psychiatrist referral.

-Working with couples (married, dating, cohabitating or same sex) is an area of expertise and passion for the GJB Health Services Counseling team.
+Working with couples (married, dating, cohabitating or same sex) is an area of expertise and passion for the GJB Health Services Counseling providers.
 Gloria Bannasch is Wisconsin’s first Certified Gottman Therapist.
+Jillian is also Gottman Level 2 trained.
+Both Gloria and Jillian have had training in Emotionally Focused Couples’ Therapy.

 Doctors John Gottman and Julie Schwartz Gottman founded the Gottman Institute in 1966.
 The Gottman Institute has two major functions: helping couples directly and providing state-of-the-art training to mental health professionals and other health care providers.

-The Gottman Institute applies leading-edge research on marriage in a practical, down-to-earth therapy and trains therapists committed to helping couples.
+The Gottman Institute applies leading-edge research on relationships, continues to work with couples in their Love Lab, and trains therapists committed to helping couples.
 No other approach to couple’s education and therapy has relied on such intensive, detailed, and long-term scientific study of why marriages succeed or fail.

 The Gottman research team studied 677 couples and followed them for up to 18 years.
 The team also studied hundreds of couples who spent a 24-hour period in a special apartment where from 9a.m. to 9p.m. all their interactions and actions were recorded.
 Teams of coders then viewed the footage; taking notes and coding every single interaction that occurred.